 However, while higher amounts of alcohol are more harmful, there is no known amount or type of alcohol that is safe to consume while pregnant.
 All alcoholic drinks, including wine and beer, have a similar effect on a developing baby.

-However, alcohol may affect a fetus more significantly if the pregnant person:
+However, alcohol may affect a fetus more significantly